 I.1.2 In addition to the requirements of I1.1, each transmission system shall be designed to permit power stations to be subsequently synchronised to the transmission system and operated within their normal operational capability limits.

 I.1.3 The no load gain between adjacent substations shall be designed to prevent system collapse during restoration.

+Appendix J Governance Framework